 It seems everyone is doing remasters these days, but BioShock Remastered for Mac is a big deal.

 The original BioShock was a monument to gaming.
 It had excellent gameplay, story, and graphics.
 It was one of the few games that were both a fun shooter and a truly scary game.
-One of the best horror games on Mac in fact.
+Along with Alien: Isolation, this is one of the best horror games for Mac.

 Add to that better graphics and you get a game that can compete with the latest shooters any day of the week.